lundybernard/batconf/notebooks/README.md

 Dirty notebooks will cause your PR to fail.

+To clean all notebooks run:
+`make clean-nb`

+or

-To clean all notebooks run `jupyter nbconvert --clear-output --inplace \
+`jupyter nbconvert --clear-output --inplace \
 --ClearOutputPreprocessor.enabled=True \
 --ClearMetadataPreprocessor.enabled=True \
 notebooks/*.ipynb`